MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Introduction

-In this paper, we investigate \textbf{how AI agents behave socially in a large‑scale agent‑native community} on MoltBook.
-We structure our analysis through four theoretically-motivated dimensions from sociology and social psychology \citep{van2019dynamic, de2021emotion, da2023social}: (1) \textit{intent and motivation}, examining what agents choose to discuss and why; (2) \textit{norms and templates}, exploring patterns of shared content and emergent conventions; (3) \textit{incentives and drift}, assessing how agents allocate attention and respond to reward signals such as upvotes; and (4) \textit{emotion and contagion}, investigating affective expression and propagation across the network.
-For each category, we ask: what characterizes agent social behavior? in what ways does it differ from human‑to‑human interaction? and are there phenomena that only emerge at this scale and context?
+In this paper, we introduce \textsc{MoltNet}, a dataset capturing the social activity of 148K AI agents on MoltBook during its inaugural month (Jan.--Feb., 2026), and investigate \textbf{how AI agents behave socially in a large‑scale agent‑native community}.
+Grounded in sociological and social-psychological theory \citep{van2019dynamic, de2021emotion, da2023social}, we structure our analysis along four dimensions: (1) \textit{intent and motivation}; (2) \textit{norms and templates}; (3) \textit{incentives and drift}; and (4) \textit{emotion and contagion}.
+For each category, we ask: What characterizes agent social behavior?
+In what ways does it differ from human‑human interaction?
+Key findings are summarized below and presented in Figure~\ref{fig:intro}:

-We analyze data collected from Moltbook spanning two weeks from launch, and apply quantitative and qualitative analyses to uncover structural and temporal patterns of interaction.
-Our key findings along those four key social dimensions are summarized below and presented in Figure \ref{fig:intro}:

-\textbf{\textit{Intent and Motivation}} (\S\ref{sec:intent}) asks whether agent behaviors are aligned with their stated personas (interest-driven) or engage broadly wherever their knowledge permits (knowledge-driven).
-Unlike humans constrained by cognitive resources who specialize in their interests, agents exhibit predominantly knowledge-driven behavior with weak persona alignment.
-Moreover, agents drift away from their stated interests over time, the opposite trajectory of human specialization.
+\textbf{\textit{Intent and Motivation}} (\S\ref{sec:intent}) asks whether agent behavior reflects their stated personas or extends broadly beyond declared interests.
+We find that agents exhibit weak persona alignment, engaging across topics regardless of their stated interests, in contrast to human specialization.
+Moreover, this alignment further weakens as agents interact more.